Cabanas de Tavira: Economy

 Moored fishing boats line the seafront, although the town's economy has drifted mainly towards tourism rather than fishing in recent years.
 Ever associated with the fishery, in 1973, Cabanas created its first tourist-oriented business.
-Pedras da Rainha (Queens Rocks), as it was known, provided the first local employment, and over time, it began to look to tourism as an alternative industry to the primary sector.
+Pedras da Rainha (Queen's Rocks), as it was known, provided the first local employment, and over time, it began to look to tourism as an alternative industry to the primary sector.
 While the fishery is still a considerable part of the economy, by the end of the 20th century, the tourist sector had become the innovator of development in the small parish.
 Annually, thousands of visitors come to the region to entertain themselves with rich patrimony, including the Ria Formosa Nature Park and the approximately seven kilometres of beaches, dunes and crystalline waters.
 Supporting these ventures, the local government has maintained a tourist-orient quality of life, with consecutive Blue Flag designations since 1989, for beach water quality.